pjtunstall/push-swap/README.md

 He used an [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) of all but three numbers to stack B, then insertion sort again back to A. A refinement is that instead of always pushing the number at the top of the stack, he does a preliminary calculation before each push.
 He then pushes the number for which the least amount of rotations is needed to bring it to the top of its stack and its target to the top of the other stack.

 As a special case, for 100 and 500 numbers, we followed [Fred 1000orion's method](https://www.youtube.com/watch?v=2aMrmWOgLvU): a bucket sort, with three buckets (that is, splitting the numbers into three equal chunks, then pushing all but three numbers to B in such a way that the bucket consisting of the smallest numbers is at the bottom of B, and that consisting of the largest numbers is at the top of B), then insertion sort to stack A with a cost check as per AYO.
+This is currently the best way I've found.

 I've read several other Medium articles on the subject: by [Jamie Dawson](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a), [Leo Fu](https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e), [Julien Caucheteux](https://medium.com/@julien-ctx/push-swap-an-easy-and-efficient-algorithm-to-sort-numbers-4b7049c2639a), [Dan Sylvain](https://medium.com/@dansylvain84/my-implementation-of-the-42-push-swap-project-2706fd8c2e9f), and [YYBer](https://medium.com/@YYBer/my-one-month-push-swap-journey-explore-an-easily-understand-and-efficient-algorithm-11449eb17752).